LOLLOLOOLOL/cake/README.md

 - Under what circumstances does the protocol accept the senders input?
 - Etc…

 A core difference between the two methodologies is the manner in which actions or events can be organized on the blockchain.
-The utilization of the transaction model outlined by this protocol allows for the implicit movement of tokens and the explicit organization between untrusted parties via staged transactions.
+The utilization of the transaction model outlined by this protocol allows for the implicit movement of tokens and the explicit organization between untrusted parties via staged and prefixed transactions.
 In comparison, alternate protocols only use explicit movement of tokens, and thus must rely on a time or block count and fee specification to enable reasonably “safe” exchange of tokens for Bitcoin.

 These unnecessary complications drastically increase the complexity of protocol specification and therefore affect ease of implementation, safety of interpretation, ability to scale, and overall transaction security.